 The marking criteria describe the qualitative aspects the assessors will look for in your critical reflective narrative in assessing your readiness to practise.
 Please familiarise yourself with these.
 Click this link to view the marking criteria.

 Submitting your narrative

-You will be sent a link (and username and password details) two weeks before the submission deadline to the online system where you must upload your critical reflective narrative.
+You will be sent a link (and username and password details) 2 weeks before the submission deadline to the online system where you must upload your critical reflective narrative.
 In addition to these login credentials, you will also receive a simple step-by-step guide showing you how to upload and submit your MS Word document.